hbtmrt/MusalaDroneTest/README.md

 - When retrieving available drones, it will not check only the battery level(battery level should be greater than 25), it will check whather the drone is in IDLE state.
 -- The scheduled job runs every 10 minutes.
 -- The project uses EF Core in-memory cache to store data, and it is not a distributed cache.
 Therefore the data created in the Web API project cannot be retreived in the scheduled job project. (since in-memory cache cannot be shared across processes.)
+-- Load drones endpoint - The medicaion items should exist in the system.
+Hence it has introduced as list of integer parameter in the method.

 ## Special Notes
 - The fake data is created when each project loads.